 An urgent call should be placed by a veterinarian who can give the little patient injections of drugs that support the work of the heart and lungs.

 If your beloved cheerful pet suddenly becomes sad, refuses food, and is rapidly losing weight, do not waste time and hope that the guinea pig will recover on its own.

 Generally, guinea pigs often have diseases that often progress to have serious complications.

-Therefore, the salvation of your pet and the extension of its carefree life depends on the care of the owner and the timely appeal to a specialist.
+Therefore, the salvation of your guinea pigs and the extension of their carefree life depends on the care of the owner and the timely appeal to a specialist.

 Refusal to drink can be a reaction of the body to the excess fluid already present in it, which is explained by internal swelling.

 Edema can be caused by serious illnesses.

 Examples of these include urolithiasis and other kidney diseases, heart attack and some other cardiovascular diseases, and swelling of the lungs due to previous inflammation.

 The sick animal organism tries to quickly get rid of the accumulated fluid, therefore, he has no feeling of thirst during this period.

 Suspecting something was wrong, you urgently need to show the sick mumps to the veterinarian.